InteropIO/finsemble-notifications/README.md

 Some Notification component behaviours can be changed via configuration.
 To change this behaviour you will need to change the component configuration entry.
 The standard configuration provided lumps in all the configurations so if modifying the behaviour is what you are after, you will need to configure the components at an individual level.
-To do this, import the service and any components of which you DO NOT want to modify the behaviour using the method outlined in the in the [selective configuration method](#selective-finsemble-config).
-Following this, for any component configs you wish to modify, create and change your own component configs using the following as base:
+To do this, import any components which you DO NOT want to modify the behaviour of, using the method outlined in the [selective configuration method](#selective-finsemble-config).
+Following this, for any component configs you do want to modify, create a new config entry using any of configs listed following as base, to make changes you need:

 - [notification-center config](components/notification-center/config.json)
 - [notification-drawer config](components/notification-drawer/config.json)